JuliaDataScience/JuliaDataScience/contents/dataframes_indexing.md

 From this point on, we start to get into the more powerful features of `DataFrames.jl`.
 To do this, we need to learn some functions, such as `select` and `filter`.
 But don't worry!
-It might be a relieve to know that the **general design goal of `DataFrames.jl` is to keep the number of functions that a user has to learn to a minimum[^verbs]**.
+It might be a relief to know that the **general design goal of `DataFrames.jl` is to keep the number of functions that a user has to learn to a minimum[^verbs]**.

 [^verbs]: According to Bogumił Kamiński (lead developer and maintainer of `DataFrames.jl`) on Discourse (<https://discourse.julialang.org/t/pull-dataframes-columns-to-the-front/60327/5>).